sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/consuming-apis/api-parameters-reference.md

 ## `restrictFields`

-Reduces the amount of information included in each returned item – the indicated fields are excluded.
+Reduces the amount of information included in each returned item-–-the indicated fields are excluded.
 (See also [`fields`](#fields) for the opposite functionality.)

 ### Example Request